4 Stages. 389km, 11,212km ascent

 * Note that this is the 2016 stage – in reverse!

-This is most definitely a mountain stage – five mountains to be precise – but a different sort of mountain stage with slightly gentler, shorter climbs than often feature in the Alps.
-This makes for a different sort of challenge with more regular recovery time but also a psychologically alarming number of mountains!
+This is most definitely a mountain stage – but a different sort of mountain stage with slightly gentler, shorter climbs than often feature in the Alps.
+This makes for a different sort of challenge with more regular recovery time but also a psychologically alarming number of separate climbs!

 After a steep descent from our hotel back down to the valley floor, we have our first climb of the day; 500m up to the pretty ski station of Megeve.
 From here it’s a gentle 10km downhill to get ourselves ready for today’s biggest challenge; the col de Saisies – followed almost immediately by a last push to the Montée de Bisanne, 1,670m above sea levels and with views to match.
 It’s a relatively rideable climb coming from the north – 15km at an average of 6% – and as it comes early on in the stage, hopefully we’ll still have the energy to enjoy it.